vecna/trackmap/README.md

 Between the hops 5 (from wind.it, my ISP) and 7 (the first gateway of the server I'm contacting) the connection pass throu **decix-gw.hetzner.de**, [DE-CIX](http://en.wikipedia.org/wiki/DE-CIX) is a business to business carrier, that is providing a direct connection between the two ISPs.
 I don't know if the IP 80.81.192.164 of DE-CIX is phisically in Italy, in Germany, or in some other place: GeoIP resolve them as "DE" because is assigned to the Germanic company DE-CIX.

-In other situation, the API returned by TrackMap (*they will be documented, but at the moment the service is not yet released*) return a more unexpected result like:
+In other situation, the [Trackography API](RESTfulAPI.md) return a more unexpected result like:

     {
         "company": "Twitter",